-The main reasons people opt for a second charge mortgage is to fund home improvements, or if they’re struggling to find a good remortgaging deal due to issues with credit, or because they have just become self-employed and can’t remortgage because they don’t yet have two years of accounts to show lenders.
+The main reasons people opt for a second charge mortgage include funding home improvements, or if they’re struggling to find a good remortgage deal due to issues with credit, or because they have just become self-employed and can’t remortgage because they don’t yet have two years of accounts to show lenders.

 However, there are a few scenarios where taking out a second charge mortgage might work for you.
 These could include:

-- If you can’t remortgage because you’d have to pay high early repayment fees to leave your current mortgage – Most mortgage providers will include early repayment fees in their mortgage agreements, especially if you’ve opted for a fixed term mortgage.
-This means that if you want to switch your mortgage to a different deal or provider to raise additional funds during the mortgage deal term, you could be hit with a hefty charge that could cost you more money than you could save on a new deal.
+- If you can’t remortgage because you’d have to pay high early repayment fees to leave your current mortgage – most mortgage providers will include early repayment fees in their mortgage agreements, especially if you’ve opted for a fixed term mortgage.
+This means that if you want to switch your mortgage to a different deal or provider to raise additional funds during the mortgage deal term, you could be hit with hefty charges.

 - Your current mortgage offers very low interest rates and you can’t find a remortgage deal that offers the same or better.

-- Your credit rating has changed or worsened since you got your mortgage – This would make remortgaging a lot more expensive as lenders might see you as less likely to be able to pay and you wouldn’t get the best deals.
+- Your credit rating has changed or worsened since you got your mortgage – This would make remortgaging much harder.

 Even if one of the above situations applies to you, it doesn’t always mean that you should opt for a second charge mortgage, as the risks often outweigh the benefits.
 Remember too that securing debts on your property puts you at a higher risk of losing your home if you don’t keep up with your repayments.